Here’s How Jet Set Favorite Aspen’s Art Week Was Capped Of With The $4.5 Million ArtCrush Gala Triumph This Summer

 By Rob Giardinelli Photography by Jason Sean Weiss & Zach Hilty/BFA.com & Max Christiansen & Victor Arriola/BFA.com

-THE VIBE: Revelers donned their finest black-tie ensembles with a mix of bold prints, bright colors, metallics, and classic black tie ensembles that brought a welcoming environment for all who attended.
-The night began at the museum, located at the foot of Buttermilk Mountain for a cocktail reception where guests mingled while sipping on their favorite spirits, feverishly kept tabs on their phones to monitor their favorite silent auction items from acclaimed artists around the world, and enjoying the arid, invigorating mountain air that Aspen is well-known for during the summer months.
+Revelers donned their finest black-tie ensembles with a mix of bold prints, bright colors, metallics, and classic black-tie ensembles that brought a welcoming environment for all who attended.
+The night began at the museum, located at the foot of Buttermilk Mountain, for a cocktail reception where guests mingled while sipping on their favorite spirits, feverishly kept tabs on their phones to monitor their favorite silent auction items from acclaimed artists around the world, and enjoying the arid, invigorating mountain air that Aspen is well-known for during the summer months.

 The action then quickly revved up with a spirited, high-stakes live auction helmed by Adrian Meyer of Christie’s, where artists who donated works received a portion of the auction proceeds as an act of thanks and gratitude from the Aspen Art Museum.
 The night was capped off with an epic after party where the crowd celebrated and danced the night away capping off a wonderful night…and a week of art and fundraising.